Flu Season 2015-16 - Public Health

 Live attenuated influenza vaccine (LAIV) should not be given to egg-allergic individuals.

 The recommendations regarding dosages for children remain the same as last season.
 For intramuscular flu vaccine, the dose is 0.5 ml for all age groups.
 This information may differ from the product monograph.
 Nova Scotia has based its recommendations on the current National Advisory Committee on Immunization (NACI) statement.

 |6 months to 8 years*||0.5 ml||1 or 2*|

 *Children who are six months old and younger than nine years old receiving seasonal flu vaccine for the first time should be given two doses, with a minimum interval of four weeks between doses.
 Children under nine who have been previously immunized (with one or more doses of seasonal influenza vaccine) receive one dose of flu vaccine.
 The seasonal flu vaccine is not licensed or recommended for infants younger than six months.

-For details on ordering flu vaccine from Public Health in the Capital Health district, see our Flu Vaccine Immunization Update 2014-2015.
+For details on ordering flu vaccine from Public Health in the Central Zone, see our Flu immunization update: 2015-16.